-Duration of Procedure: Oxygen saturation will be measured during the entire duration of visits 2 and 3 (approximately 5.5 hours per visit, 11 hours total).
+Duration of Procedure: Oxygen saturation will be measured during the entire duration of experimental visits (up to 19 hours total).

 Venous catheter and blood samples:

 Description of Procedure: To collect blood during the experiment, a sterile catheter will be inserted into a superficial vein of one of your arms.
 This procedure allows for blood to be taken multiple times with the insertion of only one needle.
 Information about the blood clotting process will be examined by obtaining approximately 2 tablespoons of blood each draw from your peripheral intravenous catheter.
 The following tests will be performed: